-Dr. Robert Dugas has been active in the practice of Orthopaedic surgery since 1989, originally joining Nebraska Orthopaedic and Sports Medicine in 1990.
+Dr. Robert Dugas has been active in the practice of Orthopaedic surgery since 1989.
 In 2006, he returned to Louisiana after spending 16 years in Lincoln.

-Following eight years of practice in Louisiana where he was the founder of The Baton Rouge Sports Medicine Clinic, an Instructor and an Assistant Professor for the LSU Department of Orthopaedics’ Resident Education Program, and The Lafayette General/University Medical Center’s Director of Orthopaedic Resident Education, he returns to NOASM to re-establish his Orthopaedic practice.
-In addition to his practice at NOASM, Dr. Dugas serves as the Director of Orthopaedic Sports Medicine for the University of Nebraska Athletic Department.
+Following eight years of practice in Louisiana, where he was the founder of The Baton Rouge Sports Medicine Clinic, an Instructor and an Assistant Professor for the LSU Department of Orthopaedics’ Resident Education Program, and The Lafayette General/University Medical Center’s Director of Orthopaedic Resident Education.
+Dr. Dugas serves as the Director of Orthopaedic Sports Medicine for the University of Nebraska Athletic Department.

 While at LSU, he was a three-year football letterman.
 He is a member of the LSU Athletic Hall of Fame.
 During his football career, he was an Academic All-American, a Football News All-American Offensive Tackle, a two-time All Southeastern Conference Offensive Tackle, and in 1978, he received the Jacob’s Trophy Award, where he was honored as the SEC’s Top Offensive Lineman.
 In 2016, Dr. Dugas received recognition from The Southeastern Conference as an SEC Legend.

 Dr. Dugas is married and has four children, two sons and two daughters.
 He enjoys outdoor activities including hunting, fishing, and golf.

 B.S. – Louisiana State University-Baton Rouge, 1979

 M.D. – Louisiana State University School of Medicine-New Orleans, 1983

 Recertified, 2001, 2011, 2019